DjayselPessoa/projetoPFN/README.md

 - That's the only way to make the program always write below the last line and not on the last line!

 If there are Bugs report!

+v1.0 update -> 01/19/2022
+- blank spaces in names are no longer allowed

 v0.9 update -> 15/09/2021
 - Fixed rank module.
 The tickTack attribute did not toggle at one point.